 You might be surprised what an affordable fresh coat of paint can do for your kitchen.
 You can revive dark, outdated cabinets and create a bright and airy kitchen fit for a magazine cover.

 To achieve this transformation, homeowners must consider several factors and complete several steps.
 The following is your complete guide to this process.
 First we’ll walk you through the DIY route to painting your cabinets.
-Then we’ll discuss the advantages to hiring a painter.
+Then we’ll discuss the advantages to hiring a professional kitchen cabinet painter.

 Consider the Cabinet Finish

 The finishes of your cabinets and your paint are key.
 First, you must determine if your cabinets offer a finish that can be painted.
 What are they made of?
 Wood, metal and wood veneers are ideal for repainting kitchen cabinets.
 If your cabinets are made of laminate or melamine, you can try to repaint them, but it will be difficult, and you may not be happy with the results.

 If you determine your cabinets are acceptable for repainting, you must next choose the appropriate paint finish for the job and a professional kitchen cabinet painter.
 Many pros recommend using a water-based paint for the kitchen.
 This creates a Eco-friendly and natural looking surface when it cures, which is preferable for the busy, messy space most kitchens become.

 The main concept to keep in mind is to create a surface that is durable and wipeable.
 You don’t want to repaint again for a few years, so develop a finish that will last.

 An essential step in repainting your kitchen cabinets is choosing the best color.
 As you review your options, keep in mind the overall style you want to achieve for your space.
 Use the following tips for the best results: